 Disseminated coccidioidomycosis is an airborne illness caused by the fungus Coccidioides immitis.
-When the infection is in your lungs it is called Valley Fever, but when it spreads from the lungs to other tissues it is known as disseminated coccidioidomycosis.
+When the infection is in your lungs, it’s known as valley fever.
+When it spreads from the lungs to other tissues, it’s known as disseminated coccidioidomycosis.

-The condition requires immediate medical attention and is usually treated with antifungal agents.
-The infection can lead to a chronic condition if your body is not able to fight the fungus.
+The condition requires immediate medical attention.
+Antifungal agents are the usual treatment.
+The infection can lead to a chronic condition if your body isn’t able to fight the fungus.
 Disseminated coccidioidomycosis can be fatal.

-Coccidioidomycosis is an infection caused by the fungus Coccidioides immitis.
-This fungus is found in the western deserts of the United States and in Central and South America.
-In the United States it is usually located in:
+Coccidioidomycosis is an infection caused by the fungus C. immitis.
+This fungus is present in the western deserts of the United States and in Central and South America.
+In the United States, it’s usually present in:

 - southern Arizona

 The fungus lives in the soil.
 The infection occurs when a person breathes in dust particles containing the fungus.
 The fungus doesn’t spread from person-to-person.